 Mesomorphs are adventurous and unafraid to venture beyond their comfort zone.
 You may often find them engaging in novel activities with new people.

 Assertiveness is not a problem for mesomorphs, who tend to have a dominant personality.
-But they sometimes take this too far and are considered to be domineering, aggressive, and overbearing.
+But taken too far and they can become domineering, aggressive, and overbearing.

 Endomorphs are friendly, laid back, and tolerant.
 They often get along well with others and have a warm and inviting energy.

-In addition to being a people’s person, endomorphs are usually fond of food and affection.
-They can also be described as good-humored and fun-loving.
+In addition to being sociable, endomorphs are usually fond of food and affection.
+They have a good sense of humor and love to make others laugh.

 What Are the 3 Types of Body Composition?